nesst-lab/comppedagogy/worksheets2/worksheetG2.md

 3. The Randomized Practice Trials
 4. Randomized Practice Post

-#### Edit the spreadsheet
+#### Instructions

-Set up the spreadsheet so that the instructions for the practice will come after the instructions for the whole experiment.
-Next,
+#### Practice Display

+#### Randomized Practice Trials

+#### Randomized Practice Post

 #### Stimuli
 You will use the same stimulus words from worksheet G1.
 The best words to use are those that represent the full complexity of the experimental task.
-This means including words that
+This means including some words that are more difficult for the participant and some that are easier.
+(This doesn't apply as much to this practice task)

+#### Edit the spreadsheet
+Set up the spreadsheet to have a logical flow of displays, with the practice instructions first, then 6 randomized practice trials, and lastly the post practice display.
+Make sure that the instructions for the practice come after the instructions for the whole experiment.

 ### You are now ready to proceed with Worksheet G3!
 You can access these in the comppedagogy repo.